What is a Ceramic Coating?

 Your first step should always be a thorough wash and decontamination process of the vehicle as well as polishing the paint prior to applying a ceramic coating.
 The better your preparation work is, the better the coating will perform, and the longer it will last.
 Just before applying any ceramic coating, it is important to perform an IPA wipe - an alcohol based cleaner to remove any chemical residue or polishing oils and fingerprints from the paint and trims.

 Most ceramic coatings will come with the applicator blocks and cloths needed to apply it, but you’ll also need about half a dozen microfibre cloths.
-In general, a bead/line of the coating is dispensed across the applicator cloth, and the coating is applied to about a half meter square area of a vehicle’s panel in overlapping vertical and horizontal lines, wiping the coating several times in each section to ensure an even and consistent application.
+In general, a bead/line of the coating is dispensed across the applicator cloth, and the coating is applied to about a half-metre square area of a vehicle’s panel.
+Apply it in overlapping vertical and horizontal lines, wiping the coating several times in each section to ensure an even and consistent application.
 Usually, within a few minutes, the coating should flash, meaning that it’s bonded to the paint and is ready to be wiped down to collect the excess product.

 When a coating flashes it will tend to look quite streaky and less wet, however, if you let it sit for too long it will become quite difficult to remove, and if you wipe it off before it has the chance to flash it won’t effectively bond to the surface.

 How long a coating takes to flash is dependant on the specific coating itself.
-Some coatings flash instantly and others can take many minutes to do so.
-Temperature can also play a big factor in flash time where in hotter climates coatings will flash more quickly, while in colder climates it will take longer to do so.
+Some coatings flash instantly and others can take several minutes to do so.
+Temperature can also play a big factor in the time it takes to flash.
+In hotter climates coatings will flash more quickly, while in colder climates it will take longer to do so.

-Once the coating has flashed you should use a microfiber cloth wiping gently to collect the majority of the excess coating, followed by a second clean microfiber cloth to buff the finish streak free.
+Once the coating has flashed you should use a microfiber cloth to gently wipe over the surface to collect the majority of the excess coating.
+This should be followed by a second clean microfiber cloth to buff the finish streak-free.
 After every couple of sections, you should turn your microfibre cloths to clean sections and once you’ve used all the sections of your cloths you should swap them out for fresh clean cloths.
-From that point on it’s just a matter of moving onto your next half meter section and repeating the application, flash time, and wipe off around the whole vehicle.
+From that point on it’s just a matter of moving on to your next half-metre section and repeating the application, flash-time, and wipe-off around the whole vehicle.

-It’s best to work from a top to bottom method around the vehicle and always ensure you are slightly overlapping your coating application sections as to not leave any areas untreated or coated.
+It’s best to work using a top to bottom method around the vehicle and always ensure you are slightly overlapping your coating application sections as to not leave any areas untreated or coated.

 What Else Should I know?

 There is a large variety of ceramic coatings, many of which have been more specifically formulated to protect other vehicle trims such as glass, wheels, rubbers, plastics, and metal.
-Not all ceramic coatings are created equal and there is a massive difference between and quality coating and a cheap or inferior one.
+Not all ceramic coatings are created equally and there is a massive difference between a quality coating and a cheap or inferior one.
 We make sure we stock high-quality, premium quality ceramic coatings at Waxit.

-Although most ceramic coatings are available to the general public, there are many professional only coatings reserved for professional detailer applications that are overall more difficult to apply but tend to also be greater performing one with greater durability.
+Although most ceramic coatings are available to the general public, there are many professional-only coatings reserved for professional detailer applications that over all are more difficult to apply, but tend to also be greater performing, with greater durability.

-After application, a coating should be given at least 24hrs before the vehicle is used and at least 1 week before the vehicle is washed.
+After application, a coating should be given at least 24hrs to set before the vehicle is used and at least 1 week before the vehicle is washed.

-A coating should be cared for much the same way as any wax or sealant in regularly washing the vehicle using safe washing and drying methods
+A coating should be cared for much the same way as any wax or sealant, by regularly washing the vehicle using safe washing and drying methods.

 Once a ceramic coating has come to the end of its life and starts to show signs of poor water behaviour, gloss levels, and protection, the vehicle should be given a thorough decontamination wash and at least a light polish to completely remove the old coating before a new one is applied.